-Printer cabled to the workstation as if ready for local printing Initial print setup completed, which includes creating and associating a Print Server object, Printer object and Print Queue object (see "Setting Up Queue-Based Print Services" on page 19) PSERVER.NLM loaded at the server console Windows 95 operating system running on the workstation Novell Client running on the workstation Νο Note: NPTWIN95.EXE is not compatible with the Microsoft NetWare Client.
-Procedure caj Jpon completion of this procedure, network users should be able to apture a port for the shared printer, and then begin printing to the hared printer.
-1. Make sure the Windows 95 workstation with the attached printer is running the Novell Client.
-2. At the workstation, log in to the network as any user.
-2 Daubla aliak Naturat Nainhbarbaad
+- □ Printer cabled to the workstation as if ready for local printing - Initial print setup completed, which includes creating and associating a Print Server object, Printer object and Print Queue object (see "Setting Up Queue-Based Print Services" on page 29) - □ PSERVER.NLM loaded at the server console

+□ Windows 95 operating system running on the workstation

+□ Novell Client running on the workstation

+NOTE: NPTWIN95.EXE is not compatible with the Microsoft\ NetWare Client.

+Upon completion of this procedure, network users should be able to capture a port for the shared printer, and then begin printing to the shared printer.

-- 3. Double-click Network Neighborhood. - 4.
-Navigate to the SYS\PUBLIC folder on your server. - 5.
-Double-click NPTWIN95 (the NPRINTER Manager program). - 6.
-(Conditional) If the Add Network Printer dialog box does not display, choose Printers and then choose Add.
+- 1 Make sure the Windows 95 workstation with the attached printer is running the Novell Client. - 2 At the workstation, log in to the network as any user. - 3 Double-click Network Neighborhood. - 4 Navigate to the SYS\PUBLIC folder on your server. - 5 Double-click NPTWIN95 (the NPRINTER Manager program). - 6 (Conditional) If the Add Network Printer dialog box does not display, choose Printers and then choose Add.